flammie/omorfi/docs/disambiguation-fails.markdown

----
-title: Disamgiguation fails (funny)
-layout: default
----

 # Disambiguation fails

 This is just a hand-written list of funny Finnish ambiguities we have found during manual annotation work.

 ## kuulumiset

 Ambiguity of:

 1. kuuluminen, noun (typically plurale tantum but not exclusively): lit. hearings, e.g. gossip and small-talk
 1. kuu+luminen, noun and adjective: moon, snowy

 From fi-ud-dev: *Oliko nyt muuten tarpeeksi höpötystä ja _kuulumisia_?:)* =